HVAC

 The real math

 Even after rebates, heat pumps are often still more expensive upfront than traditional heating.
-The savings come over time through lower energy bills โ typically 20-50% lower heating costs compared to baseboard electric, and sometimes better than gas depending on electricity vs gas pricing in your area.
+The savings come over time through lower energy bills โ€” typically 20-50% lower heating costs compared to baseboard electric.
 A heat pump also eliminates the need for a separate AC system, so if you were going to buy AC anyway, that changes the math significantly.
+Run the numbers for your specific situation before committing.